tmplt/libircppclient/README.md

 - CMake 3.0
 - Boost.Asio (tested with >= 1.59.0)
 - A compiler with C++17 support

+## License
+libircppclient is distributed under the MIT license.

+You can find the license in the root of this repository in the file `LICENSE.md`

 ## Thanks to:
 - [muriloadriano](https://github.com/muriloadriano>) for the creation of [cleverbot](https://github.com/muriloadriano/cleverbot)